ComposableFi/emulated-light-client/solana/restaking/README.md

   unbonding period gets over, the tokens would be withdrawn.
 In this method, the receipt NFT would be transferred to an escrow account and the receipt NFT token account would be closed.
-All the pending rewards are transferred in this method and users wont be eligible for rewards during the unbonding period.
+All the pending rewards are transferred in this method and users won't be eligible for rewards during the unbonding period.

 - `Cancel Withdrawal Request`: Withdrawal request set by the user can be